openstack-archive/stx-docs/doc/source/installation_guide/latest/dedicated_storage.rst

    | updated_at       | 2018-08-16T00:40:07.626762+00:00                 |
    +------------------+--------------------------------------------------+

-Create remaining available storage function (an OSD) in Storage-N based in the number of available physical disks.
+Create remaining available storage function (an OSD) in storage-N based in the number of available physical disks.

 List the OSDs: